Vascular Plants of North Carolina

 Author(Gingins) H. House

-DistributionScattered over the Mountains and the western and central Piedmont, east to Orange County.
-Recently split out from V. tripartita; has typically been listed as a variety of that species.
+DistributionScattered over the Mountains and the Piedmont, east to Orange County.
+Recently split out from V. tripartita; has by some authors been listed as a variety of that species.
+Specimens from Cabarrus, Caldwell, Randolph and Yancey counties were mapped by Radford, Ahles, and Bell (1968), but not found in searches of NCU and SERNEC herbaria in September 2024.

 PA and KY south to northwestern SC.
 Not known from TN.

-AbundanceDespite specimens from 20-25 counties, this is a scarce species and in clear and strong decline in recent decades.
-Now very rare to rare; perhaps deserves to be on the Watch List or tracked as Significantly Rare, as there are very few recent collections.
+AbundanceDespite specimens from 23 counties, this is a scarce species and in clear and strong decline in recent decades.
+Now very rare to rare; probably deserves to be on the Watch List or tracked as Significantly Rare, as there are apparently no recent collections!
+However, there are three recent photos on iNaturalist that seem correct.
 In late 2022, the NCNHP added the species to its list as Watch List (W7), with a State Rank of S1S3 owing to complete uncertainty as to how truly rare it is currently.
+The editors suggest a rank of S1S2, as there seem to be few current sites for it (a search through SERNEC in 2024 yields post 2000 records from only Davidson, Lincoln, and Mecklenburg counties).

 HabitatIt occurs essentially only on rich, high pH forested soil; mostly in Basic Mesic Forests and cove forests, on rich lower slopes and adjacent bottomlands.
 V. tripartita occupies the same habitats and the 2 can sometimes be found together.